Gin forward, bright and strong, the Seventh Heaven Cocktail should be a staple in your vintage cocktail repertoire.

 -Shaken, not stirred.
 Even though the original version is stirred, this version definitely needs to be shaken vigorously, and you need to know why.
 Check out why you shake or stir cocktails from this post on Food 52.

 -Use different types of gin when making this cocktail!
-I make it with Hendricks and Bombay and they are both great!
+I make it with Hendrick’s and Bombay Sapphire and they are both great!

 -If you like this cocktail, so why don’t you try out my version of The Corpse Reviver No. 2.
 It’s also gin forward, strong, and my favorite cocktail!Print